15 Best Things To Do In Odessa, TX - Karta.com

 The Ellen Noel Art Museum, nestled in Odessa, Texas, stands as a vital cultural hub for the Permian Basin.
 Named in honor of Ellen W. Noel, a notable local philanthropist who significantly contributed to its establishment, the museum has enriched the community since its inception in 1985.
 It is affiliated with the Smithsonian Institution, enhancing its ability to present a wide array of exhibitions and educational programs.

 Spanning 24,000 square feet, the museum features several galleries that display a mix of traditional and contemporary artworks.
 Its permanent collection highlights American and European artists, with a special emphasis on Southwestern art.
-The museum also hosts various things to do in Odessa TX, including traveling exhibits from across the nation, offering a continually refreshing artistic experience to its visitors.

 Education is a cornerstone of the Ellen Noel Art Museum's mission.
 It provides extensive educational programs designed to engage people of all ages.
 These initiatives include artist-led workshops, community outreach, and collaborations with local schools, aiming to cultivate a deeper appreciation for art.
 The museum is particularly proud of its sensory garden, crafted to be an inclusive space for visitors with visual impairments.